mcmikels/FFB/README.md

 Update 10/6/17

 Updated FFB to take two files, league_data.csv and weeklyresults.csv, and calculates deviation from that - no need to manually enter it into the input file.
 It's not elegant, but it works.
 Program spits out the lucky wins for each team.

+Update 10/13/17

+Updated FFB to find total games automatically for PPG calculations, having issues with the int, so that still has to be entered manually.
+Updated win_exp to do a Monte Carlo sim as well (10,000 games).
+The code stats_FFB calculates various stats needed in other programs.
+The program plots does linear fits for various variables and win percentage, then spits out a plot of the fits with R^2.
+It also outputs the equations in the terminal.